 #15 Cheer on an Indianapolis Sports Team

-Indianapolis is home to several sports teams – including NFL Colts (who play at Lucas Oil Stadium), NBA Pacers, WNBA Fever (both play at the downtown Gainbridge Fieldhouse) and the Triple-A baseball team Indianapolis Indians (who play at Victory Field) – just to name a few!
+Indianapolis is home to several sports teams.
+The NFL Colts (who play at Lucas Oil Stadium), NBA Pacers, WNBA Fever (both play at Gainbridge Fieldhouse) and the Triple-A baseball team Indianapolis Indians (who play at Victory Field).

-Pro Tip: Watching sports is one of the best things to do in Indy – so even if there isn’t a home game while you are in town, check out one of the city’s sports bars, like High Velocity or The District Tap.
+Pro Tip: Watching sports is one of the best things to do in Indy.
+Even if there isn’t a home game while you are in town, check out one of the great sports bars, like High Velocity or The District Tap.

 #16 Take in the View from Indianapolis Artsgarden